Diffuse infantile fibromatosis: Research directions

-Infantile myofibromatosis is an extremely rare disease, the majority of published literature is based on small cohorts or case reports.
-There is a need for a systematic review to be published to help physicians in their clinical decision making when treating IM Because tumor regression is a common characteristic of IM, many physicians take the 'wait and see' approach before actively treating IM with chemotherapy.
+Infantile myofibromatosis is an extremely rare disease; the majority of published literature is based on small cohorts or case reports.
+There is a need for systematic reviews to help physicians in clinical decision-making when treating IM.
+Because tumor regression is a common characteristic of IM, many physicians take the 'wait and see' approach before actively treating IM with chemotherapy.
 This method comes into question when IM infiltrates organ systems, becoming life-threatening.
-Treatment with chemotherapy has shown to be effective in promoting tumor regression but it comes with a risk of toxicities.
+Treatment with chemotherapy has shown to be effective in promoting tumor regression, but it comes with a risk of toxicities.
 Treatment with a tyrosine kinase inhibitor (TKI) may be a possibility in individuals with the p.Arg561Cys mutation which results from a point mutation on the PDGFRB gene.
 TKIs such as imatinib pose less potential toxicities than chemotherapy treatment, but there is still a possibility of stunted growth.
 Therefore, a systematic review focusing on prevalence of germline and somatic mutation of the PDGFRB gene may be helpful in evaluating how genetics play a role in disease severity and response to variable therapies.
 Additionally, there is a lack of knowledge as to how to predict tumor recurrence in adolescence and adulthood.
 A small number of individuals have shown tumor recurrence in times of hormonal changes such as during puberty and pregnancy.

 Furthermore, case reports have suggested improvement for imaging and diagnosis, especially considering that mass sizes are critical for accurate MRI detection of tumors.
 Lack of accuracy and depth of imaging has led to poor prognosis of this disease.